FileMeta/filemeta.github.io/MetaTag.md

 I believe that this specification mostly achieves these goals but I had to make a few compromises.

 I debated whether to require quotes on all values.
 Allowing the unquoted format violates the "one obvious way" rule.
-Quoted format is requred since some values will have embedded spaces.
+Quoted format is required since some values will have embedded spaces.
 Unquoted format is not a requirement.
-But it more succinct for simple values and is more reminiscent of the hashtags I was imitating.
-Ultimately, following the precedent of command-line syntax in supporting both formats.
+But it is more succinct for simple values and is more reminiscent of the hashtags that inspired metatags.
+Ultimately, it seemed reasonable to follow the precedent of command-line syntax in supporting both formats.

 I considered whether to use doubled-quotes or a backslash escape for embedding quotation marks in a quoted value.
 Backslash escapes would also enable other escaped values such as \n for linefeed and even [Unicode](https://unicode.org) characters like \u1F643.
 But the goal of human-readability guided me toward keeping the quote escape simple and requiring all special characters to be literally embedded and not encoded.